MJ: Good morning, Michelle! It’s been a while since we met here, just the two of us. I miss it!

 MICHELLE: Yeah, that part about Daigoro’s eyes was rather creepy.
 I can’t help but feel bad that he’s been shaped by witnessing all this slaughter, yet cannot deny the appeal of watching his dad dispatch his enemies with such skillful ease.
 I guess probably the mangaka wanted us to feel this way.

-MELINDA: Yes, I’m sure that’s the case.
+MJ: Yes, I’m sure that’s the case.
 One of the things that I think makes this manga so interesting, is that its sense of morality is so clearly of another time and place.
 Often, modern storytellers will insert their own sensibilities into a period piece, either viewing it with rosy nostalgia or, perhaps, horror.
 But Koike and Kojima leave it entirely up to us to figure out how we feel about an era in which the value of a person’s life was viewed so differently than it would be today—and the value of death, for that matter.
 It can be hard to swallow at times, but it’s never sugar-coated.

 I’m really grateful for the opportunity to delve into this series at last!
 It’s certainly worthy of its classic status.